Florida Gun Rights Guide for Medical Cannabis Patients

 Can You Consume CBD and Own a Gun in Florida?

-You have the choice to buy CBD products online or from a store with a state license to meet your needs.
+You can buy CBD products online or from a store with a state license to meet your needs.
 To ensure that your CBD has a suitable THC content, it is advised that you only purchase products that have a Certificate of Analysis (COA).

 So long as you consume CBD according to these rules, you won’t have any problems owning a firearm.